European greenfinch

 The European greenfinch or simply the greenfinch (Chloris chloris) is a small passerine bird in the finch family Fringillidae.

-This bird is widespread throughout Europe, North Africa and Southwest Asia.
-It is mainly resident, but some northernmost populations migrate further south.
+This songbird is widespread throughout Europe, North Africa and Southwest Asia.
+It is mainly resident, but some of the populations from the far north migrate further south.
 The greenfinch has also been introduced into Australia, New Zealand, Uruguay, and Argentina.

 Taxonomy

 The greenfinch was described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under the binomial name Loxia chloris.
 The specific epithet is from khloris, the Ancient Greek name for this bird, from khloros, "green".

-A molecular phylogenetic study published in 2012 found that the greenfinches are not closely related to other members of the genus Carduelis.
-They have therefore been placed in the resurrected genus Chloris that had originally been introduced by the French naturalist Georges Cuvier in 1800, with the European greenfinch as the type species.
+A molecular phylogenetic study published in 2012 found that the greenfinches are not closely related to other species of the genus Carduelis.
+They have therefore been placed in the resurrected genus Chloris, which was originally been introduced by the French naturalist Georges Cuvier in 1800.
+The European greenfinch is the type species of this genus.